 Skills Tests.
-When you pass the required knowledge tests, you may take the CDL skills test.
+When you pass the required knowledge tests, applied for the CLP and held the CLP for 14 calendar days from the date of application, you may take the CDL skills test.

-The CDL skills test is broken into three phases: (1) the pre-trip inspection; (2) the basic control skills, and (3) the road test.
+The CDL skills test is broken into three phases: (1) the pre-trip inspection; (2) the basic control skills and (3) the road test.
 You must take these tests in the type of vehicle for which you wish to be licensed.